Yoorque/WheresMyPhone/README.md

 # WheresMyPhone

+## App overview

+This app is intended to track changes in position of the other eligible device, with the possibility to choose the date range for changes observation.
+Date range choice is not yet implemented.

+The initial release of the app will only have basic functionality, where the will pick up bluetooth signal from any advertising device within BLE range which complies with UUID of the wanted service, which is `location` data, with below specified requirements.

 ## Communication protocol between Central device and Peripheral device

 Central device (requesting party) will implement protocol that any Service (party sending data / Peripheral device) interested in sending its data to Central device will adopt.